 Filing of Company Annual Returns in Ireland

-Irish Companies are required under statutory legislation to file an Annual Return and Accounts each year with the Companies Registration Office in Ireland.
+Irish Companies are required under statutory legislation to file an Annual Return and Accounts each year with the Companies Registration Office (CRO) in Ireland.
 Failure to comply with this regulation can have serious implications, including substantial fines which accumulate on a daily basis, loss of audit exemption for 2 years, and possible involuntary dissolution of the company and legal action against the Directors by the Office of the Director of Corporate Enforcement (ODCE)

 Company Bureau can assist you with this statutory requirement, as well as advise on any other company secretarial and compliance matters.
 In fact, we can look after all your corporate governance and statutory requirements leaving you to concentrate on managing your business.
 For more information please click here or review our Annual Company Compliance Service.
-A list of the legal requirements for an Irish Limited Company are available by clicking here.Order Annual Return Filing Service Online
+A list of the legal requirements for an Irish Limited Company is available by clicking here.Order Annual Return Filing Service Online

-For more information on filing of Annual Returns for your Irish company, please don’t hesitate to contact us on +353 (0) 1 6461625 or complete our enquiry form and one of our staff will be in touch within 24 hours.Contact us now for further details
+For more information on the filing of Annual Returns for your Irish company, please don’t hesitate to contact us on +353 (0) 1 6461625 or complete our enquiry form and one of our staff will be in touch within 24 hours.Contact us now for further details